 My role as documentarian through my non-profit SilenceBreaker Films merged with that as an early contributor to Indymedia, reporting from protests and pickets, sit-ins and squats.
 On my travels researching examples of what seemed effective media activism, I visited infoshops from GlobalAware in Toronto to Adbusters in Vancouver, and made connections in the Greater Toronto Area (GTA) in particular.
 While still trying to keep funding coming in and hiring friends at SilenceBreaker Films back in Britain, I stayed in the GTA for months at a time – taking part in union drives, demonstrations, direct actions, and occupations, and made speeches at rallies and radical events in ways which were probably not smart for someone on temporary visas, sporadically staying in a housing co-operative with a volatile Canadian who at least shared my passion for communication studies, pursuing the subject at Wilfrid Laurier University, whose students urged me onto the board of Laurier Students’ Public Interest Research Group (LSPIRG), despite (or because of) the fact I was British and not a Canadian citizen.

 It was at Laurier I was asked to give a speech for a journalism conference, where I met filmmaker Tim Knight, who stayed in contact with me for years until shortly before his death and – when I asked him about the emergence of citizen journalism – cited his fellow Torontonian, the 60 Minutes correspondent Morley Safer: “I would trust a citizen journalist as much as I would trust a citizen surgeon.”
-I made the counterpoint that if the modern equivalent of professional journalism was professional health care where the doctors were killing people instead of saving them, then you’d take your chances with someone else having a go at it.
-And that was where I believed we were at with journalism.
-The people needed to take control of their own narrative.
+I made the counterpoint that if the modern equivalent of journalism was healthcare where the doctors were killing people instead of saving them, then you’d take your chances with someone else having a go at it – and that's where we're at, because journalists like Tim Knight rightly warned us against vested interests controlling healthcare with no irony, despite working in an industry of news media almost entirely controlled by the capitalist class.

-But neither example of my own media activism would prove to be an effective option.
+We do deserve better.
+But what?
+And how?
+Certainly neither example of my own media activism would prove to be an effective option.

 Media fail

 Back in Britain, a colleague and friend I had trusted set about seizing the narrative – and a whole lot more – in my absence (I'd learn much later that this friend had form).
 As a result of this individual's influence, I was erased from our own shared history as founding directors of a community organisation called ROAR, and SilenceBreaker Films was shut down completely, with its thousands of pounds of assets allegedly transferred over to my former friend and/or those who aided and abetted the coup.
-The lesson here is that this was all only possible because for SilenceBreaker Films to even access grants in the first place, it had a hierarchy: a committee in place above me, one that in my absence was influenced by my former friend, who helped ensure that the organisation’s closure – even to funding bodies – was also blamed solely, squarely, and entirely on myself in my absence; the committee exercising their rights, but accepting no responsibility.
+The lesson here is that this was all only possible because for SilenceBreaker Films to even access grants in the first place, it still had a hierarchy: a committee in place above me, one that in my absence was influenced by my former friend, who helped ensure that the organisation’s closure was also blamed solely, squarely, and entirely on myself in my absence (even to funding bodies who subsequently blackballed me); the committee exercising their rights, without responsibility.

 Meanwhile, with no such ruling body, Indymedia was experiencing a challenge at the other end of the spectrum: this global network’s non-hierarchical structure was both its strength and its greatest vulnerability.